ongsalt/Inertia-Kotchasan/readme.md

 This is an Inertia adapter for Kotchasan.

+### Notes
+Kotchasan repository on packagist haven't been updated for long time now.
+You can download the latest directly from maintainer's github profile.

 ## Setting up (for now)
 Create a vite project.
-Please use vite config file from `demo/` as a reference.
+Please use vite config file from `example/` as a reference.

 Then [set up inertia for client-side](https://inertiajs.com/client-side-setup).